Out of State Child Abuse and Neglect Checks

 Improve your process for requesting out-of-state background checks.

-Start background checks early.
+Start background checks as early as possible.
 Submit out-of-state requests as early as possible in your process.
 Review your licensing worker checklists to move this step towards the top of the list.